-The Hot Surface indicator light will turn on when heat is detected in a cooking zone and will remain on until the cooktop surface has cooled sufficiently.

-If cookware is moved away from the center of an active cooking zone, the cooking zone will become inactive.
+- Induction cooking will decrease the amount of time required to preheat a piece of cookware compared to cooking on a radiant or gas cooktop. - The Hot Surface indicator light will turn on when heat is detected in a cooking zone and will remain on until the cooktop surface has cooled sufficiently. - If cookware is moved away from the center of an active cooking zone, the cooking zone will become inactive.
 The setting display will flash until proper cookware is placed in the center of the cooking zone.
 When cookware is centered on the cooking zone, the zone will resume heating.
-If the cooking zone has no cookware for three minutes, it will automatically shut off.
+If a cooking zone has no cookware for 30 seconds, it will automatically shut off.